poudel-bibek/poudel-bibek.github.io/README.md

 <p align="center">
   <span style="font-size:larger;">Hi, I am Bibek Poudel</span>
 </p>
 A third year PhD student at the University of Memphis.
-I work at the intersection of Intelligent Transportation Systems and Reinforcement Learning with <span style="color:red">[Dr. Weizi Li](https://weizi-li.github.io/)</span>in STARS Lab.
+I work at the intersection of Intelligent Transportation Systems and Reinforcement Learning with [Dr. Weizi Li](https://weizi-li.github.io/) in STARS Lab.
 It's an exciting time to be working towards full autonomy in transport which is expected to take place around 2050.
-If you want to take a look at my resume please find it <span style="color:red">[here]()</span>.
+If you want to take a look at my resume please find it [here]().

 ---